11. Operators and special methods

 __str__

 The __str__ is defined within Stringable trait and is used by the built-in str function.
 The __str__ method returns an string representation of the struct implementing it.
-The built-in function print uses __str__ before it prints the given value.

 The following code listing provides examples of special methods.

-struct MyStruct(Sized, Intable, Boolable, Stringable):
+struct MyStruct(Sized, Intable, Boolable, Stringable, Writable):

 var ints: List[Int]